damianhakert/damianhakert.github.io/README.md

     <!-- more -->

-Add the following to the top of a blog posts and it will format it as a full bleed image.
+Add the following to the top of a blog post (between the --- markers) and it will format it as a full bleed image.

-    image_title: '/images/stock/hardware.jpg'
+    image_title: '/images/unspash/hardware.jpg'

 # Other documentation